wenjian80/stackedit/prereq.md.md

  3. Click on middleware->soasuite and  accept the agreement.
 You have to see the green tick shown below.
  ![enter image description here](https://github.com/wenjian80/soak8_labs/blob/main/img/registry.JPG)

-4. You should have put the "Oracle account username/password" detail the notepad.
+4. You should have put the "Oracle account username/password" detail in the notepad.
-5.

 # 2. Oracle cloud account

 1.You will be using oracle cloud account for the labs.